glbala87/ELLA_tool/docs/releasenotes/README.md

 ### Highlights

-This release adds better highlighting of reads with 0 mapping quality in VISUAL mode, support for haploid genotypes, and easier deletion of analyses with associated variant assessments.
+This release adds better highlighting of reads with 0 mapping quality in VISUAL mode, support for haploid genotypes, and improvements to the backend CLI.

 ### All changes